-Also, we provide you with the ability to exclude yourself from playing on PokerStars for various periods of time.
-In order to be self-excluded for seven days or more, please email our Responsible Gaming department directly at email@example.com and we will start your exclusion as soon as possible.
+Also, we provide you with the ability to exclude yourself from playing on our software for various periods of time.
+In order to be self-excluded for seven days or more, please email our Responsible Gaming department directly and we will start your exclusion as soon as possible.

 Please note that all self-exclusions and time outs are irreversible for the duration of the specified time.

 - We offer seven day, 30 day, 60 day, and 120 day time out periods.
-You will not be able to play ring games, Sit & Go's or multi-table tournaments on PokerStars.net.
+You will not be able to play ring games, Sit & Go's or multi-table tournaments or any other type of game on our software.
 Once your self-exclusion period is started, you will be asked to close all tables at which you're playing.
 Once you've done that, the time out or self-exclusion period will begin.
 You will be automatically unregistered from any tournament that begins during the time out and self-exclusion period.
-You will not receive any marketing emails or newsletters from PokerStars during your self-exclusion period.
+You will not receive any marketing emails or newsletters from us during your self-exclusion period.

 - 6-month self-exclusion.
 This is identical to the other time out periods, except that you will not be automatically reinstated.
-If you want to return to playing on PokerStars, you can email firstname.lastname@example.org any time after your self-exclusion period has passed.
+If you want to return to playing with us, you can email Support any time after your self-exclusion period has passed.

 - Self-exclusions longer than 6 months, and permanent self-exclusions.
-If you wish to self-exclude yourself longer than 6 months, or permanently self-exclude yourself, please contact email@example.com.
+If you wish to self-exclude yourself longer than 6 months, or permanently self-exclude yourself, please contact Support.

 You may also wish to investigate GamBlock, a software application that limits a computer’s access to online gaming sites.

-If you choose to play online poker, there are some general guidelines that can help make your poker playing experience safer, and reduce the risk that problems can occur:
+If you choose to play online, there are some general guidelines that can help make your online playing experience safer, and reduce the risk that problems can occur:

-- Don't play poker when you are upset, tired, or depressed.
+- Don't play online when you are upset, tired, or depressed.
 It is difficult to make good decisions when you are feeling down.

-- Balance poker with other activities.
-Find other forms of entertainment so playing poker does not become too big a part of your life.
+- Balance playing online with other activities.
+Find other forms of entertainment so that playing online does not become too big a part of your life.